james-jlo-long/css-club/README.md

 ## Software Used

-I use deck.js to handle the slides.
-This repository contains a version of deck.js but I recommend going directly to the [deck.js GitHub repository](https://github.com/imakewebthings/deck.js/) if you want your own copy - it will be far more up-to-date.
+I use reveal.js to handle the slides.
+This repository contains a version of reveal.js but I recommend going directly to [revealjs.com](https://revealjs.com/) if you want your own copy - it will be far more up-to-date.

 ### Basic use

 - Use left and right cursor keys to navigate back and forward
-- Type `g` to open the "go to" menu and select a slide.
+- Type `s` to open the notes.

 ## License